alvhix/forwarder-app/README.md

 ## Logs

-- To see your logs execute this with your docker container id: `docker exec my_container tail log/app.log`
+- To see your logs execute this with your docker container id: `docker exec forwader-app tail log/app.log`
-- Errors are registered by TDLib in console, to see the printed errors to console: `docker logs my_container`
+- Errors are registered by TDLib in console, to see the printed errors to console: `docker logs forwader-app`

 ## Issues